-We have designed our PX Integrated Solution to have broad applicability across multiple large disease areas.
-Although our initial applications will focus on indications across oncology and immunology, our PX Integrated Solution will be designed to possess the foundational technology and capabilities to address additional areas, including neurology and developmental biology.
+We are designing our PX Integrated Solution to have broad applicability across multiple large disease areas.
+Although our initial applications will focus on indications across oncology and immunology, we are designing our PX Integrated Solution to possess the foundational technology and capabilities to address additional areas, including neurology and developmental biology.
 We believe that key existing biological challenges can be addressed through improved multiomics information, higher resolution and enhanced spatial context, which we are designing our PX Integrated Solution to provide.
-The following large disease areas are examples of where we have designed our PX Integrated Solution to address significant challenges.
+The following large disease areas are examples of where we are designing our PX Integrated Solution to address significant challenges.

-Oncology: We believe the PX Instrument will be ideally suited to study blood cancers initially.
-The PX Instrument is designed to enable the mapping of the progression of blood cancers as they develop, pre and post treatment, to fully characterize them across multiple molecular markers.
-The cellular phenotype, including morphology, could be valuable in helping to further characterize these cancer

-- cells along with the molecular data of gene expression.
-We anticipate that the coupling of molecular data with the cellular phenotype and morphology will help to drive further understanding and identification of different types of cancer as well as provide the ability to interpret biological function. - Immunology: We anticipate that our single cell sequencing will be valuable for identifying the paired receptor data (light and heavy chains in B-cell or alpha and beta chains in T cell) that is currently lacking at scale today.
-By having a high throughput method that will sequence and retain the linkage of the two chains of the immune receptors, researchers will be able to study in more depth the immune repertoire while also correlating each cell with its cellular phenotype.
+- Oncology: We believe the PX Instrument will be ideally suited to study blood cancers initially.
+We are designing the PX Instrument to enable the mapping of the progression of blood cancers as they develop, pre and post treatment, to fully characterize them across multiple molecular markers.
+The cellular phenotype, including morphology, could be valuable in helping to further characterize these cancer cells along with the molecular data of gene expression.
+We anticipate that the coupling of molecular data with the cellular phenotype and morphology can help to drive further understanding and identification of different types of cancer as well as provide the ability to interpret biological function. - Immunology: We anticipate that our single cell sequencing will be valuable for identifying the paired receptor data (light and heavy chains in B-cell or alpha and beta chains in T cell) that is currently lacking at scale today.
+By having a high throughput method that will sequence and retain the linkage of the two chains of the immune receptors, we believe researchers will be able to study in more depth the immune repertoire while also correlating each cell with its cellular phenotype.
 Additionally, we believe that we will be able to use a DNA conjugated antibody that recognizes the antigen to confirm the immune cell is binding to a specific antigen.
-We believe this combination of data will provide powerful information to interpret biological function as well as to further characterize immune cell types.
+We anticipate this combination of data can provide powerful information to interpret biological function as well as to further characterize immune cell types.